-With a background and therapeutic approach centered in relational psychoanalytic therapy, I work with individual adults, couples, teens, and groups.
-A central tenant of relational psychoanalytic therapy is that our difficulties emerge as a result of our complex relational history with significant people in our development.
-It is a more collaborative process as compared to the more hierarchical structure between doctor and patient found in traditional treatment.
-In relational psychoanalytic therapy, we will explore and illuminate the parts of your history that are inhibiting or impairing your current functioning.
+Therapy: My practice is centered in psychoanalytic psychotherapy, also described as psychodynamic or relational analytic therapy, with a reparative framework.
+I work with individual adults, couples and teens.
+A central tenant of psychoanalytic therapy is that our difficulties emerge as a result of our complex relational history with significant people in our development.
+I see our work as a collaborative process as compared to a hierarchical structure between doctor and patient found in traditional treatment.
+We will explore and illuminate the parts of your history that are inhibiting or impairing your current functioning.
 In other words, we will uncover how the past is currently affecting your present.

-My practice includes working with the LGBTQ+ community and particularly those who identify as transgender, gender expansive, or nonconforming.
+My practice has a special emphasis on working with the LGBTQ+ community and particularly those who are transgender, gender expansive, bi-gender or nonbinary/gender nonconforming.
 A primary focus of mine is establishing a safe space to deeply explore and affirm the client’s core gender and/or sexual identity and expression, which for some can feel like a continually evolving process.
-I currently work with those who are in various stages of transitioning and offer consultation to clinicians serving TGNC clients.
+I currently work with those who are in various stages of transitioning (and beyond) and offer consultation to clinicians serving TGNB clients.

-As a couples therapist, I work toward a full understanding of each person’s feelings and experience in being with their partner.
-I help each to communicate their feelings and experience in new and constructive ways.
+A Safe Space For Couples: As a couples therapist, I work toward a full understanding of each person’s feelings and experience in being with their partner.
+I help each person effectively communicate their feelings and experience in new and constructive ways.
 I also work to illuminate how each person’s relational history shapes how we think, feel, and behave in our current relationship.
-The result of this work is that each person gains a new and more comprehensive understanding of their partner.
+The result of this work is that each person gains a new and more comprehensive understanding of their partner and themselves “in relationship”.
 Individuals who feel understood, validated and respected in their relationship are in position to learn and grow with their partners.
-This leads to a deeper and more vitalized engagement with one another, curiosity, playfulness, and passion.
+This leads to a deeper, more vitalized engagement with one another through curiosity, playfulness, and passion.